ukd1/bi/README.md

 KPIs are queries that are run each night, and the results of those nightly queries are stored in the BI database.

 KPIs are the things you want to track every single day, and have an easy way to track going back in time.
-Kpi queries return results in a very specific format with the following fields:
+KPI queries return results in a very specific format with the following fields:

 `today, today % change, 7 days, 7 day % change, 30 days, 30 day % change, quarter to date, year to date`